-Unfortunately, no. As a humble (struggling) non-profit, we take a financial hit on our end every time we comp a ticket or pass (though we’d love to!).
-Perhaps one day when we have huge corporate partners, we will be able to comp more passes, but as it is, every filmmaker screening at the festival already has 2 free All-Access passes comped to them.
+Unfortunately, no. As a humble not-for-profit, we take a financial hit on our end every time we comp a ticket or pass (though we’d love to!).
+Every filmmaker screening at the festival receives 2 free All-Access passes to be distributed however they wish.
 Any more than that, and our theater would be at capacity before we even sold any tickets, and currently, ticket sales only cover 7% of the cost of running our programming.

 The Awards Ceremony is the culmination of our festival, where we announce the nominees and winners of PFAF.
 There is a red carpet just outside the theater, and it’s awesome.
 Media, Passholders and Premium Members have priority seating for the Awards Ceremony, followed by Standard Members.
 After that, it’s free and open to the public on a first-come, first-serve basis.
 We were at capacity in 2010, and expect we might just sell out this year.
 As for attire, we like making this a huge media event.
 So help us class it up and be a little dressy (because are Red Carpet pictures actually cool if you’re only wearing jeans and a t-shirt?)!
 We at Project Twenty1 tend to wear suits and dresses and the like.
 Still, it’s entirely up to you.
 As long as you aren’t breaking any nudity laws, you won’t get kicked out.